 Network Security Controls

-Network security consists of three different controls: physical, technical and administrative.
+Network security consists of three different controls: physical, technical, and administrative.

 Physical Network Security

-Besides protecting static equipment, physical network security also must stop the theft of employee hardware.
+Besides protecting static equipment, physical network security must also stop the theft of employee hardware.
 Portable devices are easy targets, so preventing thieves from stealing and extracting data from hardware is essential.

 Technical Network Security